Percona-QA/pquery/README.md

   * *MYSQL_FORK* - **MYSQL** by default, specifies MySQL fork/flavour to build pquery with.
 Options are *MYSQL*, *MARIADB*, *WEBSCALESQL*, *PERCONASERVER*, *PERCONACLUSTER*

   a note for *STATIC_MYSQL* - For most distributions, the static library is included in standard downloads and definitely should be in place if you build MySQL/Percona Server yourself.
 However, MariaDB is not providing static client library in the standard optimized package, so pquery will automatically compile with a shared MariaDB library (which has to be installed on the OS first, i.e. yum/apt-get install mariadb-devel).
-In other words, when using ```-DWITHMYSQL=ON -DMYSQL_FORK=MARIADB```, this option is turned off by default.
+In other words, when using ```-DWITH_MYSQL=ON -DMYSQL_FORK=MARIADB```, this option is turned off by default.

 4. If you have MySQL | Percona Server | WebScaleSQL | MariaDB installed to some custom location you may consider setting the additional flags to cmake: *MYSQL_INCLUDE_DIR* and *MYSQL_LIBRARY*.
 OR, you can set *MYSQL_BASEDIR* variable if you have binary tarball extracted to some custom place for fully automatic library detection (recommended).